Dealing with difficult situations

 - Listen carefully and take the person's concerns seriously.

-- Reassure the person by letting them know you have heard what they have said and you understand their feelings and concerns.
+- Reassure the person by letting them know you have heard what they have said and you have understood their feelings and concerns.
 Find some common ground you can agree on.

 - Where the person may be aggressive, confrontational, or are repeating the same point unnecessarily, tell the person that you have understood and repeat their words back so it is clear that you have heard them fully.